Home/Blog/Lifestyle/Food & Nutrition/Magnesium-Rich Foods: Top Sources for a Healthy Diet

 What are the signs of low magnesium?

-Signs of low magnesium include fatigue, muscle cramps, weakness, nausea, loss of appetite, and cardiovascular issues.
+Signs of low magnesium (hypomagnesemia) may include fatigue, muscle cramps, muscle weakness, loss of appetite, and in severe cases, abnormal heart rhythms or cardiovascular issues.

 How can a person get 100% of their daily magnesium requirement?